mifercru99/elios3-probe-detection/report.md

 - I set 100 epochs as an upper bound, allowing sufficient iterations for convergence, while relying on early stopping to avoid overfitting.
 - The batch size was set to auto mode, allowing YOLO to maximize usage of available GPU memory without manual configuration.
-- Training was performed on GPU (device 0) for faster convergence.
+- Training was performed on GPU in Google Collab (device 0) for faster convergence.
 - I set 4 data-loading workers so that images are prepared in parallel (resized, augmented, etc.)
 - I enabled early stopping with patience=20, ensuring training stops once the model no longer improves on validation data.
 - A fixed seed (123) was set to guarantee reproducibility of dataset splits and training results.